Preserving today’s immune cells for a better tomorrow.

 - The cancer creates proteins on their surface that turn off immune cells.

-- In response, cancer cells will change the normal cells around the tumor, so they interfere with how the immune system responds to the cancer cells.
+- Cancer cells will change the healthy cells around the tumor so they interfere with immune system response of the cancer cells.

 What Types of Immunotherapy Cancer Treatments Exist?

 - Immune checkpoint inhibitors are a type of pharmaceutical that blocks immune checkpoints.
 These checkpoints are part of your immune system’s response to ensure it doesn’t go too far in its attack.
 By blocking these checkpoints, the body can attack more aggressively.

 - Monoclonal antibodies are manufactured proteins designed to bind with specific targets on cancer cells.
 This makes the cancer cells more visible to the immune system so it will attack more aggressively.
 They are sometimes referred to as “therapeutic antibodies.”